Alaba Jonathan

-Alaba Jonathan (born 1 June 1992 Calabar, Nigeria) is a Nigerian Football-player.
+Alaba Jonathan (born 1 June 1992 Calabar, Nigeria) is a Nigerian footballer who plays as a goalkeeper for Pelican Stars.

 Career

 Development

 Alaba Jonathan began her career in the youth of the Navy Angels.
 After she failed to qualify for the senior team of the Navy Angels, she moved to the Pelican Stars in spring 2010 where she remains under contract.

 National team

 Jonathan is a member of Nigeria's national team and has played at least once for the team.
 Jonathan represented her home country as a third goalkeeper at the 2011 FIFA Women's World Cup in Germany.
 Previously in 2010, she participated in the U-20 World Cup for the Nigeria U-20's.